Quick start

 What this calculator is for

 The Break Even Calculator is for simple business planning.
-It answers: how many units do I need to sell before I stop losing money on this product, event, or service?
+It answers: how many units do I need to sell before estimated revenue covers estimated fixed and variable costs?

 Good fit examples: Estimate how many items must sell before a product launch covers fixed costs.
 Compare prices or variable costs before choosing a sales target.